 Root then communicates the METIS output to the other processes.
 Each process is informed about the cells it will be responsible for.
-These cells are called own cells of the process.
-Each process then maintains only its own cells plus those cells that share a boundary face, edge, or vertex with an own cell.
-In domain decomposition methods these cells are commonly referred to as halo cells.
-The sketches in Figure 1 clarify that expression - the halo cells form a one-layer thick halo around the set of own cells.
+These cells are called $own\ cells$ of the process.
+Each process then keeps only its own cells plus those cells that share a boundary face, edge, or vertex with an own cell.
+In domain decomposition methods these cells are commonly referred to as $halo\ cells$.
+The sketches in Figure 3 clarify that expression - the halo cells form a one-layer thick halo around the set of own cells.
+Each process P deletes all cells which are neither own nor halo cells of P.

-The own cells are further divided into dependent and independent cells, denoting with interface the set of faces shared by own cells and halo cells.
-All own cells which share a piece of interface are called dependent cells, while the remaining own cells are called independent cells.
+The own cells are further divided into dependent and independent cells.
+Therefore one defines the interface as the set of those faces, edges and vertices which are shared by own cells and halo cells.
+All own cells that contain a piece of interface are called dependent cells, while the remaining own cells are called independent cells.

 The requirements on an efficient domain decomposition are twofold: the computational load must be balanced, i.e., there should be a comparable number of cells on each process, and the needed amount of communication must be small, i.e., the interfaces should be as small as possible.
-Due to the deletion of cells, each process stores only a part of the entire problem (multiple data), but all processes execute the same program code (single program).
-With its domain reduced to own cells plus halo cells, each process sets up a finite element space and perform all further computations only on the own part of the domain.
+Due to the deletion of cells, each process stores only a part of the entire problem, but all processes execute the same program code.
+This was initially referred to as the single program, multiple data approach.

+With its domain reduced to own cells plus halo cells, each process sets up a finite element space and performs all further computations only on its part of the domain.